Ergodic maps and the cohomology of nilpotent Lie groups: Ergodic maps

-To prove Proposition~\ref{prop:ExistenceOfErgodic}, we first construct an invariant ergodic probability measure on $Y_0$. \begin{lemma} Let $f\in Y_0$.
+To prove Proposition~\ref{prop:ExistenceOfErgodic}, we first construct an invariant ergodic probability measure on $Y_0$. {We stress once more that from now on we adopt the notation set in Section \ref{sec:bounded-derivs}, so that $G,H$ are simply connected nilpotent Lie groups.} \begin{lemma} Let $f\in Y_0$.
 Then there is a $G$--invariant ergodic probability measure $\mu$ on $Y_0$ with support contained in the closure $K = \clos(f\cdot G)$. \end{lemma} \begin{proof} We first construct an invariant probability measure $\eta$ supported on $K$.
 Let $C_c(Y_0)$ be the set of continuous, compactly-supported, complex-valued functions on $Y_0$.
 Let $\ulim$ be an ultralimit, and for any $\omega \in C_c(Y_0)$, let

 By the amenability of $G$, $\alpha$ is $G$--invariant.
 By the Riesz representation theorem, since $Y_0$ is locally compact and Hausdorff, there is a $G$--invariant Radon measure $\eta$ on $Y_0$ such that $\alpha(\omega) = \int_{Y_0} \omega \ud \eta$ for all $\omega\in C_c(Y_0)$.